KCaseyChamberlain/photo-port/README.md

 # Photo Port

 ### Description
-This front-end React.js application is a photogrophy portfolio where components are conditionally rendered to create a great UI.
+This front-end React.js application is a photography portfolio where components are conditionally rendered to create a great UI.

 ### License
 ![Github licence](https://img.shields.io/badge/license-MIT-blue.svg)